adempewolff/GettingData-CourseProject/CodeBook.md

 ##Table of Contents
 1. Introduction
-2. The Original Experiment and Dataset
+2. Study Design: The Original Experiment and Dataset
-3. Data Preparation and Cleaning
+3. Data Preparation, Cleaning, Analysis and Reshaping
-4. Variables and Structure of Final Dataset
+4. Codebook: Variables and Structure of Final Dataset

 ----------------------------------------------------------------------------------------------------------